kavia-common/ai-developments-update-548-557/ai_developments_frontend/README.md

      cp .env.example .env
    - Choose your data provider and keys (see “Configuration” below).
    - To run completely offline or avoid all external requests, enable mock mode:
-     - Set REACT_APP_USE_MOCK=true in your .env (default in .env.example).
+     - Set REACT_APP_USE_MOCK=true in your .env (default in .env.example), OR
-     - This makes the app load a local mock dataset and skip any network calls.
+     - Append ?mock=1 to the URL (e.g., http://localhost:3000/?mock=1) OR add #mock (e.g., http://localhost:3000/#mock).
+       The URL/hash override is a “hard fallback” that forces mock mode even if .env isn’t picked up.

    Alternatively, to use a live provider without keys:
    - Leave REACT_APP_DATA_PROVIDER=HN (no key needed) and set REACT_APP_USE_MOCK=false.